msestak/Perlinstall/README.md

     Perlinstall is installation script (built like modulino) that installs Perl using plenv.
 Prompts for perl version and to migrate Perl modules.
 If you have sudo permissions it will also install extra stuff like git, make and gcc.

-    --mode=install_perl            installs latest Perl with perlenv and cpanm --verbose, -v                          enable verbose output (can be used twice) --sudo                                         use sudo to install git and development tools (only if you have sudo permissions)
+    --mode=install_perl                installs latest Perl with perlenv and cpanm --verbose, -v                      enable verbose output (can be used twice) --sudo                             use sudo to install git and development tools (works only if you have sudo permissions)
+    --perl=5.22.0, -p 5.22.0           pick perl to install (else prompts) --threads=nothreads, -t usethreads choose to install Perl with or without threads (else prompts) --cperl                            install cperl instead of normal Perl (use --perl to choose version, without threads only)

     For help write:
     Perlinstall -h